fbarrailla/test-feelity-rn/README.md

      npm run android
      ```

-   > For real devices, it requires Expo Go
+> For real devices, it requires Expo Go to be installed.